jaamo/restfight/game-rules.md

 Robot has health.
 When health goes to zero robot is destroyed.
 Initial health depends on shield level.

+Robot regenerates by the time.
+If health is below maximum +1 health is added in the beginning of each turn.

 ### Engine

 Engine moves the robot around.